Skip to navigation menu Skip to content

 Network and EMR access

-To log into the Network at SC, use the username provided by the Medical Student Office and password you set when you completed the web-based training.
+To log into the network at Seattle Children's, use the username provided by the Medical Student Office and password you set when you completed the web-based training.
 You wil be prompted to change your password.
-SC passwords must be at least 10 characters and include at least three of the following: one uppercase letter, one lowercase letter, one number, one special character.
+Seattle Children's passwords must be at least 10 characters and include at least three of the following: one uppercase letter, one lowercase letter, one number, one special character.
 This is the same username and password you will use to login to the EMR.

 Remote Network and EMR Access

-In addition to access at SC, medical students on this rotation have remote network and EMR access through the Okta Verify system.
+In addition to access at Seattle Children's, medical students on this rotation have remote network and EMR access through the Okta Verify system.
 Follow the steps on the Remote Access Help Page to register with Okta Verify.

 WiFi access

-Students can connect to WiFi at SC through the Personal Device Network.
+Students can connect to WiFi at Seattle Children's through the Personal Device Network.